pbachman/dasho/README.md

 ## Missing a Tile ?
 How to add your own Tile(s) ?

-* Create a new Tile Component, extends the Component with TileBaseComponent and add it to the TilesModules (under src\app\modules\tiles)
+* Create a new Tile Component, extends the Component with the TileBaseDirective and add it to the TilesModules (under src\app\modules\tiles)
 * Create a new GraphQL Schema File (under api) and define your own Resolve Logic (in schema.js)

 ## Configuration